tomkat-cr/medoffline/README.md

     title="MedOffLine logo by Carlos J. Ramirez"
 />

-MedOffLine is an offline medical app that uses AI to provide basic medical guidance in communities without internet access.
+MedOffLine is an offline AI Assistant that provides basic first aid guidance in communities with limited (or no) Internet access.
 It offers:

 * First aid guides.
 * Preliminary diagnostics based on symptoms.